mstosio/fitnessapp/README.md

 ## Fitness App Project

 This app is created for people who are interested in healthy lifestyle and nutrition.
+[Development in progress]

 ### Technologies